martona/ddr5-rdimm-heatsink/README.md

 Virtually all current server boards follow the ≈8mm c2c pattern within tolerance.
 The RAM block is designed to be 7.4mm wide, this will very slightly change due to manufacturing error.
 If you measure between 7.5mm to 8mm on your board, the modules will fit.

 If your DIMMs are further apart than 8mm, you might be able to use the wider heatsink designed for 6 DIMMs, and place it atop 4 RDIMMs.
 Do NOT use the 4-DIMM version because the mounting screws will not fit the outer modules.
-If there is be too much overhang, put your exact measurements in a GitHub issue and I should be able to create a version of the model that fits.
+If there is too much overhang, put your exact measurements in a GitHub issue and I should be able to create a version of the model that fits.
 (Or modify it yourself based on the .step file, and send a PR.)

 This probably goes without saying but absolutely make sure that the block + heatspreader will fit your CPU cooling and case.
 The heatspreader + thermal pad + block stack adds just under 50mm to your RAM height, and a couple of millimeters to its width.
 There's no air cooling option that this will fit under.
 The stack was designed with the exact limits of a 2U case in mind, but never actually tested in one.